Toya-33/Data-Analysis-R/Dr Semmelweis Analysis/Dr-Semmelweis-Analysis.md

 ```

 ![](Dr-Semmelweis-Analysis_files/figure-gfm/unnamed-chunk-26-1.png)<!-- -->
-**Insight:** Due to the limitation of our data, our histogram look a bit
+<br/>**Insight:** Due to the limitation of our data, our histogram look
-jagged.
-However, we can estimate what the distribution would look like
+a bit jagged.
+However, we can estimate what the distribution would look
-with a Kernel Density Estimate (KDE). \## Use a Kernel Density Estimate
+like with a Kernel Density Estimate (KDE). \## Use a Kernel Density
-(KDE) to visualise a smooth distribution
+Estimate (KDE) to visualise a smooth distribution

 ``` r
 ggplot(combined_data, aes(x=pct_deaths, fill=period, color=period)) +